itz-me-zappex/flux/README.md

 - Reducing process priority on unfocus and restoring it on focus.
 - Minimizing window on unfocus, useful for borderless windows.
 - Expanding window to fullscreen on focus, useful for games which are handling window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
+- Ability to make window grab cursor forcefully to prevent it from escaping to second monitor.
 - Commands/scripts execution on focus and unfocus events to make user able extend daemon functionality.
 - Configurable logging.
 - Notifications support.